viveek-sh/my-learning-log/In-Progress/README.md

 # In-Progress

 This section contains the technologies and topics I’m currently exploring or deepening my understanding of.

 ## Technologies and topics

 - TypeScript
 - **Advanced Backend and System Design**
-    - Web RTC
+  - Capacity Estimation
+  - AWS Auto Scaling Groups
-    - Redis
+  - Indexing in Databases
-    - Kafka
+  - Normalization in Databases
-    - DDoS Protection
-    - Rate Limiting
-    - Singleton Pattern
+  - Sharding

 ## Upcoming / Next To Explore

-- Scaling Horizontal and Vertical
+- WebRTC
 - GRPC
-- Load Balancers and Proxies
-- Shardin, Replication, Resiliency
+- Testing from Scratch
+- Unit Testing
-- Container Orchestration
+- Integration Testing
-- Kubernetes, Docker Swarm
-- CI / CD
-- Testing & Monitoring
+- End-to-End Testing